folio-org/eureka-setup/eureka-cli/README.md

 ![UI](images/ui_form.png)

-- Kong gateway is available at `localhost:8000` and can be used to login and get a token directly from the backend:
+- Kong gateway is available at `localhost:8000` and can be used to get an access token directly from the backend:

 ```shell
 # Using diku_admin (admin user)